arunasurya/bisqtransifex/compensation.md

 We use standard rates: 0.07BSQ per word for translations, 0.035BSQ per word for reviews.
 If you think that your language should have different rates, please raise this issue with your coordinator and admins.

 ## Process
+In order to be compensated for your work, you need to submit a compensation request in Bisq DAO.
 Please submit details of your work in the request.
 This is done to help the stakeholders validate your request.

 ## Translators
 - Choose among filters *status: translated*, pick your name/nick in *users: translator*, and the translation period in *date: translated after/before* to specify the translation work to be compensated.